 All members of staff who have worked for the Trust for 12 months or more have been opted into staff membership, unless they have chosen to opt out.
 We will be inviting all bank staff and seconded staff to become a member.

-We will ask other staff to become public members.
+We will ask honorary staff, agency staff, and volunteers to become public members.

 It is proposed that the staff category be subdivided into geographical constituencies.
 The three staff constituencies will be: